idvorkin/idvorkin.github.io/_d/time-off-12-2021.md

 ### Zach

-- ☐ Setup a list of things to watch togteher
+- ☐ Setup a list of things to watch together
 - ☑ Watch a movie together
 - ☑ Work on his programming course
 - ☑ Write Pong